raspdevpy/ccdoc/guide/Interaction/modal.md

 must be `yes` or `no`, the default is `yes`<br\>

 ##### **type**
-property must be `short` or `long` or `menu`, the default is `short`, `short` means it accept only one line as input but `long` means it accept multiple lines. and `menu` to specify that input as menu instead of text input
+property must be `short`, `long`, `menu/user/role/mention/channel` , the default is `short`, `short` means it accept only one line as input but `long` means it accept multiple lines. and `menu/user/role/mention/channel` to specify that input as menu instead of text input

 ##### **input**
-it can be multiple but max of 5 inputs
+it can be multiple but max of 5 inputs, i.e (3 text inputs, 2 menus)

 ### Example
 #### Code